Crochet Club: The out & about backpackPublished on January 28, 2019 By Kate Eastwood

-Kate Eastwood’s gorgeous 'Out & About' Backpack is great fun to make, and a perfect gift!
+Looking for beautiful DIY crochet projects you can take with you wherever you go?
+Learn to crochet this gorgeous 'Out & About' Backpack by Kate Eastwood for a fun practical make, and a perfect crochet gift.
 Customise your finished bag with a bow, crochet flowers or pompoms for that extra-special personal touch!

 On those ‘out and about’ sort of days, what could be more perfect to put all your bits and bobs in than this pretty backpack!